AymenSekhri/LinuxKernelModulesDevelopments/5.Advanced_Char_Drivers/README.md

 This is the unusual case and it's rarely used but should be implemented and executed when the flag _**O_NONBLOCK**_ is present in _**filp->f_flags**_.
 Only _read_,_write_ and _open_ may implement this behavior.

 ## Blocking I/O
-If we want some I/O to block when the the requested data is not available we block the process and wake it up when some condition is met.<br> if a process blocks, some interrupt handlers will wake up the process every periodicity and let it check if the condition is met, if it's not, it will go to sleep again.
+If we want some I/O to block when the the requested data is not available we block the process and wake it up when some condition is met.<br> if a process blocks, some interrupt handlers will wake up the process every periodicity and let it check if the condition is met, if it's not, it will go to sleep again.<br>
 There is a structure for the driver that holds the information about the asleep process which is _wait_queue_head_t_
 ```
 wait_queue_head_t my_queue;